All Episodes

 And they would test it and they did a faulty test.

-And finally it just got ridiculous.
+And finally, it just got ridiculous.

 The EPA even came in.

-And and oddly enough, the day after they closed my business, I got the EPA report and it cleared me.
+And oddly enough, the day after they closed my business, I got the EPA report and it cleared me.

-Said, in fact, there is bacteria in there, but there's not abnormal amounts.
+He said, in fact, there is bacteria in there, but there's not abnormal amounts.

 There's nothing.